Srosh-akb/Attention/README.md

 ```bash
 he went to the [MASK] and bought some chips
 ```
-8. Watch the AI create 3 sentences replacing your masked word
+7. Watch the AI create 3 sentences replacing your masked word

 ## Background
-This project uses a Language Model (such as the one present in ChatGPT) to predict a “masked” word that is missing from a sentence.
+This project uses a Language Model (similar to the one present in ChatGPT) to predict a “masked” word that is missing from a sentence.
 BERT is used throughout the project, a transformer-based language model developed by google using 12 layers and 12 heads (total of 144 self-attention heads) to predict the likelihood of a word appearing in a sentence.

 The programme works by tokenizing each word (giving words ID numbers using BERT) then provides a probability distribution of which words could appear after it.
 The 3 most likely words are printed by the algorithm, creating 3 complete sentences.